CoLoRFul for hadron collisions: Integrating the counterterms: Summary and outlook

 \subsection{Acknowledgements}

 This work has been supported by grant K143451 of the National Research, Development and Innovation Fund in Hungary and the Bolyai Fellowship program of the Hungarian Academy of Sciences.
 The work of C.D. was funded by the European Union (ERC Consolidator Grant LoCoMotive 101043686).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+The work of L.F.\ was supported by the German Academic Exchange Service (DAAD) through its Bi-Nationally Supervised Scholarship program.

 { }